thimovandermeer/Webserver/README.md

 Created a webserver which is able to handle http requests.
 Written in C++ from scratch and yes we stole some ideas from nginx.

 ## How it works
-Because watching video's is always more clear then reading my writing:
+Because watching video's is always more clear than reading my writing:

 https://user-images.githubusercontent.com/57872522/125160010-066d8580-e17b-11eb-9833-c775a3dd9694.mov